 Tuition and Fees

-Total cost per credit hour is $480.76 and is comprised of: $428.12 base tuition + $52.64 college differential.
+The total cost per credit hour is $480.76 and is comprised of: $428.12 base tuition + $52.64 college differential.
 There is a student technology fee charged each semester.
-It is $150 in the Fall, $150 in the Spring, and $20 in the Summer.
+The fee is $150 in the Fall, $150 in the Spring, and $20 in the Summer.
 There may be additional costs, depending on the class.
 Additional costs are often for textbooks, supplemental course materials, and proctoring fees.

 Applicants should complete and submit an online application.
 As part of the application, students will need to provide the following documentation: